Anunay Sood

-Anunay Sood (died 4 November 2025) was an Indian travel influencer, photographer and videographer based in Dubai, United Arab Emirates.
-He produced travel content across 46 countries and appeared on the Forbes India Top 100 Digital Stars list for three consecutive years (2022, 2023, 2024).
+Anunay Sood (6 February 1993 – 4 November 2025) was an Indian travel blogger, photographer and videographer based in Dubai, United Arab Emirates.
+He produced travel content across 46 countries and appeared on the Forbes India Top 100 Digital Stars list for three consecutive years (2022–2024).

 Early life

 Sood completed his Delhi Public School, Noida.
 Sood initially worked in the corporate sector.

 Career

-Sood began his journey on Instagram, Sood built a following through high-quality travel photography and vlogs.
+Sood built a following through travel photography and vlogs on Instagram.
 Relocating to Dubai expanded his global reach.
 His work featured in National Geographic India, Condé Nast Traveller India, and Lonely Planet India.

 He served as an OPPO brand ambassador and won Exhibit and Cosmopolitan Travel Influencer of the Year (2021–2022).

 Sood was also co-founder of Meta Social FZ LLC.

 Bigg Boss

 Sood appeared as a guest on Bigg Boss OTT 2 in August 2023, entering the house for tasks and engaging with contestants.

 He was the first YouTuber to vlog inside the Bigg Boss house and supported winner Elvish Yadav during the finale, sharing behind-the-scenes content post-show.